 A Story Sewn from Tears, Strength, and Love

-Today, HOZA employs other single mothers and orphans, turning pain into purpose.
-From ashes of loss, Zakia built a house—not with bricks, but with love, resilience, and cloth.
+Today, HOZA is more than a clothing brand—it is a lifeline and a second chance.
+Zakia trains and employs other single mothers and orphans, and helps breast cancer patients with their hospital bills.
+Women who were once lost, abandoned, and invisible now have skills, income, and dignity.
+From the ashes of loss, Zakia built a house—not with bricks, but with love, resilience, and cloth.
 A House of Zakia.

 Hope